Richard Revesz, who has been Dean of New York University School of Law for the last 10 years, is stepping down at the end of this academic year.

 The regulation will cover any company that has more than $10 million in annual receipts from consumer debt collection.
 That definition will capture about 175 collectors, representing 60 percent of the industry’s annual revenues, according to the CFPB.

-The new rule could erode profits at major debt collectors including Norfolk, Virginia-based Portfolio Recovery Associates Inc. (PRAA), the largest publicly held firm in the business, San Diego- based Encore Capital Group Inc. (ECPG) and Asta Funding Inc. (ASFI), based in Englewood Cliffs, New Jersey.
+The new rule could erode profits at major debt collectors including Norfolk, Virginia-based Portfolio Recovery Associates Inc. (PRAA:US), the largest publicly held firm in the business, San Diego- based Encore Capital Group Inc. (ECPG:US) and Asta Funding Inc. (ASFI:US), based in Englewood Cliffs, New Jersey.
 It could also affect the largest player by revenue, NCO Group, a unit of New York-based JPMorgan Chase & Co.
-(JPM)’s private equity arm, One Equity Partners.
+(JPM:US)’s private equity arm, One Equity Partners.

 The accounts-receivable industry had revenues of $17 billion in 2011, according to Kaulkin Ginsberg, a Rockville, Maryland-based consulting firm.
 In addition to debt collectors, the industry includes debt buyers, who purchase written-off debt from creditors such as credit-card issuers.
 Debt collectors can be independent agents, employees of buyers or members of law firms.